tpaternina/tpaternina.github.io/_posts/2021-01-22-learning-javascript.md

 I don't mean to brag about my skills, but to be clear about my perspective.
 My experience here is going to be different from someone who just started to learn to code, or from someone that has been coding in C++ for years and has decided to learn web development.
 I am not a newbie, but I have tons to learn!

-With that in mind, let's talk about the basics of Javascript.
+With that in mind, let's talk about the basics of JavaScript.

 ## (Re)starting from scratch

-I started the Codecademy free version of the Javascript course back in November.
+I started the Codecademy free version of the JavaScript course back in November.
 Before taking a big pause to help my family move houses, I went through around 40% of the modules.
-Luckily, when I subscribed to the Pro version of Codecademy, my Javascript progress was taken into account for the Full-stack developer career path.
-So, technically, I didn't need to go through the Javascript modules I had completed.
+Luckily, when I subscribed to the Pro version of Codecademy, my JavaScript progress was taken into account for the Full-stack developer career path.
+So, technically, I didn't need to go through the JavaScript modules I had completed.

 But that would have been too easy.